knpuniversity/symfony2-rest/knpu/episode1/first-test.md

 Create a `Tests` directory inside `AppBundle`.
 Now mimic your directory structure.
-So, add a `Controller` directory, then an `API` directory, and finish it with a new PHPUnit test class for my `ProgrammerController` class.
+So, add a `Controller` directory, then an `API` directory, and finish it with a new PHPUnit test class for `ProgrammerController`.
 Be a good programmer and fill in the right namespace.
 All these directories: technically unnecessary.
 But now we've got a sane setup.